thoha/FlorML/Example_Scripts/Flora_of_the_Guianas_scripts/Flora_of_the_Guianas_scripts_README.txt

-﻿README for Flora of the Guianas scripts - scripts will be added by the end of March 2016
+﻿README for Flora of the Guianas scripts - Last two scripts will be added by the end of March 2016

 ================================================================================
 CONTENTS: